deidaraxc4/Cowboy-Bebop-text-game/README.md

 #### Items
 - 6 inch revolver: basic weapon, can hit between 0-3
 - 12 inch revolver: next tier weapon, can hit between 0-6
+- Dual 12 inch revolver: highest tier weapon, can hit between 6-12

 #### NPC's
 - Goon: lowest grunt on the totem pole, can hit between 0-2
 - Middle management goon: manages the goons, can hit between 1-3
+- Mad Dog Tannen: the top dog of the organization, can hit between 1-5

+### Easter Eggs
+There are also hidden easter eggs in the game so explore carefully and you will unlock bonus features.